Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Biotech stocks can help balance your portfolio during an economic downturn while providing the opportunity for investors to back groundbreaking technology — technology with the potential to drastically alter and improve our way of life.
 Biotechnology can and has changed the world — and investors can lend a hand in the process.

 The primary risk factor for biotech investors is the long, arduous and costly process of bringing a concept through research and development to a consumer-ready product.

-Many companies in this industry rely on approval from the Health Canada or the U.S. Food and Drug Administration (FDA), and the process can take years.
+Many companies in this industry rely on approval from health governing bodies in which it wants to operate, such as thethe U.S. Food and Drug Administration (FDA), and the process can take years.
 There’s no guarantee that a drug in development will reach pharmacy shelves or that a new industrial pesticide will be cleared for public use.
 Some biotech companies funnel funds into projects that span years with nothing to show for it.

 The recent scramble for a COVID-19 cure demonstrates the potential instability of a biotech investment.
 As dozens of companies rush to develop a viable vaccine, stocks in this sector are seeing a volatility surge as investors queue to back the right racehorse.
 But only one can win — and once a vaccine is approved, the other companies fighting to be first may see a drop in share prices.

 Investors must be willing to wait months or years for biotech stock investments to pan out.
 And even then, there’s no guarantee of return.